qalva/tubeless/README.md

 ## Overview

-A comprehensive toolkit to transform YouTube into a focused workspace.
-Features advanced ad-blocking, dislike restoration, and high-speed downloads via Tubeless Desktop—all running locally with zero telemetry.
+Tubeless is a browser extension that removes all YouTube distractions, restores missing controls, and adds tools for playback, downloads, and all running locally with zero data collection.

 ---